compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 Simultaneously, we'll answer: how do we use these names when evaluating other parts of the program?

 First, we'll need somewhere to keep track of all the things that the user defines.
-We'll call this the *environment*, or the *context*.
+We'll call such a structure the *environment*, or the *context*.
 The environment is a map from names to values.

 Notationally, we'll represent the context as a list, and an element as `name -> value`.
 The order of elements in the list doesn't particularly matter for now.

+Now, how do we use the names in the context?

+Well, whenever we come across a symbol during evaluation, we can check to see if it's defined in our environment.
+If it's in the environment, we can substitute the symbol with the corresponding value.

+Let's walk through an example.
-Let's say the user wants to run the following program:
+Say the user wants to run the following program:
 ```scheme
 (define one 1)
 (define two (+ one 1))